 - North America: Canada, the US, Mexico, and Brazil.

-- Far East: Australia and Japan.
+- Far East: Australia, Japan, and Singapore.

 You do not need to complete a separate integration for countries in the same region unless you use a different Seller Central login for them.